Oversight Needed to Address Underreporting and Inconsistencies on Federal Award Website

 Agency Affected: Executive Office of the President: Office of Management and Budget

 Comments: The Millennium Challenge Corporation has begun reporting awards made in fiscal year 2015.
-It has not yet reported awards for previous fiscal years, as we had recommended.
+As of July 2017, it has not yet reported awards for previous fiscal years, as we had recommended.
 We will continue to follow up.

 Recommendation: To improve the completeness of foreign recipient data on the USASpending.gov website, the Chief Executive Officer of the Millennium Challenge Corporation should direct responsible officials within the Corporation's Department of Administration and Finance to report spending information on all assistance award programs to USASpending.gov for prior and future fiscal years in accordance with statutory requirements and OMB guidance.